Larry L. Richman: Project management

 Richman is a certified PMP (Project Management Professional), consultant, and trainer.
 He has authored seven books on project management, including two college texts.

 Richman directed the Publications and Media Project Office that manages the creation of 8,000 printed, media, and web products a year in up to 185 languages.
 This included managing the projects for writing, editing, translation, production, printing, and international distribution in 105 offices worldwide.

 Publishing

 Richman directed the processes and systems for print and web publishing at the LDS Church.

 He is the President and CEO of Century Publishing, a custom media publisher based in Salt Lake City, Utah.
-It publishes books and other media in both English and Spanish on topics including religion, social issues, business, biographies, and children's books.
-Founded in 1981, Century Publishing was previously known as "Richman Communications" and "Richman Publishing".
-The name was changed to Century Publishing in 1995.

 Author and speaker

-He has authored over a dozen books, several book translations (in English, Spanish, and Cakchiquel), and has published articles in professional journals and magazines.
+He has authored several dozen books, several book translations (in English, Spanish, and Cakchiquel), and has published articles in professional journals and magazines.